01 of 09

 The Fifties Kitchen: A Time of Transition

-As you research what it means to restore a 1950s kitchen, one thing that became clear very quickly is just how many of the features that are standard to modern kitchens were not only found in 1950s kitchens but actually created at that time.
-The use of space-saving built-in appliances for example, or the use of open floor-plan kitchens, actually got their start in the mid-1950s.
+As you research what it means to restore a kitchen to 1950's style, it becomes evident very quickly just how many of the features that are now standard to modern kitchens were actually created at in that time period.
+The use of space-saving built-in appliances, for example, or the use of open floor-plan kitchens actually got their start in the mid-1950s.

 02 of 09